MeganViga/simple_dirb_replica_using_python/README.md

 # Dirbpy

-Dirbpy is a simple url directory bruteforcing tool using word list.
+Dirbpy is a simple web content scanner which uses dictionary based attack.

 ## Installation